(Home Energy Assistance Target)

 Proof of medical expenses paid in the month prior to the month of the appointment.
 We will need the receipt and bill for verification.

 Proof of any child support and/or alimony paid in the month prior to the month of the appointment

 If there is missing information after the initial appointment, the client will have 10 days to return the requested verification.
 The HEAT worker does have 45 days from the date of the appointment to complete the work on the application.
 The Department of Workforce Services will issue a letter giving the client the dollar amount of the HEAT benefit to go to the utility companies.
 The application may be denied if the client does not return all requested verification or falsified their information.

 Three other discount programs offered in conjunction with HEAT are for Moon Lake Electric, Dominion Energy and Rocky Mountain Power customers.

 Moon Lake customers are required to apply at least 25% of their benefit to the electric account to receive the $100 Residential Energy Assistance.
 The client will need to take the letter from the State of Utah Department of WorkForce Services to their local office.

-Rocky Mountain Power has HELP (Home Energy Lifeline Program) which automatically gives the customer up to $13.47 a month credit for a year when they are eligible for the HEAT Program.
+Rocky Mountain Power has HELP (Home Energy Lifeline Program) which automatically gives the customer up to $13.95 a month (and annual amount of $167.40) credit for a year when they are eligible for the HEAT Program.